openoms/joininbox/README.md

 or
 log in with ssh to:
 `joinmarket@LAN_IP_ADDRESS` (the default password is: `joininbox` - will be prompted to change it on the first start)

-* Choose `UPDATE` in the menu to install JoinMarket and edit the `joinmarket.cfg` to connect to bitcoind.
 ---

 ## More info: